openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 Under **System**, **Power Management**

 * In the **Settings** Tab, toggle **monitoring on** (recommended).
 * In the Power button drop down, amd64 and i386 users should select the action preferred.
-Since power buttons are not available on some SBC installations, SBB users may chose to select “Nothing”.
+Since power buttons are not available on some SBC installations, SBC users may chose to select “Nothing”.
 * The **Scheduled Jobs** tab allows for the automation of a various power related tasks, such as an scheduled reboot.

 .. image:: /new_user_guide/images/33_Power_Mangement.jpg